PROCESS : Plique-a-jour

 Hilary’s plique-a-jour jewelry is a modern take on a centuries-old enameling technique.
 French for “letting in daylight”, plique-a-jour is a time-intensive process where transparent enamel is inlayed into open spaces and repeatedly fired in a kiln until the desired results are achieved.

 Hilary’s plique-a-jour “dots” are her signature design.
 When illuminated by light, the dots provide a brilliant and surprising pop of color.
-When not captured in light, Hilary's plique-a-jour designs have a bold elegance that stand on their own.
+When not captured in light, the pieces have a bold elegance that stand on their own.
 Hilary's plique-a-jour jewelry is fresh and unique.
-Each piece is surely a statement but has a classic aesthetic that never goes out of style.
+Each piece is surely a statement and has a classic aesthetic that never goes out of style.

 PROCESS : Hand Hammered

 Nearly every piece of jewelry that comes out of Hilary’s studio has at least one element that has been hand hammered.
 Hammering is not just a design technique, but it also gives the metal durable flexibility and strength.
 Hammering literally moves metal.
 Hilary’s trusty planishing hammer is her go-to for flattening and forging, while an array of cross peens create different textures and make fold-forming possible.